cdc1979/Amazon-S3-Command-Line/readme.md

-#Amazon S3 Command Line Client
+#Amazon S3 Windows Command Line Client

-Latest Version: 1.1.0.0
+Latest Version: 1.2.0.0

 Use this client to easily upload files or folders to an Amazon S3 bucket from the windows command line.
+I use this tool to schedule automatic backups of selected folders and files using windows task scheduler - no need to worry about overwrites as the files can automatically get the current date and time added onto the filename.

-<h3><a href="http://dv2e2roxiy8vr.cloudfront.net/S3commandline_1.0.0.0.zip">Download Windows installer</a></h1>
+<h3><a href="http://dv2e2roxiy8vr.cloudfront.net/S3commandline_1.2.0.0.zip">Download Windows installer 1.2.0.0</a></h1>

 (automatically adds s3cli.exe to windows path)